Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 Roofing — The Most Critical and Least Visible Wind Damage

 Sealant bond failure — the invisible damage.
 The most important wind damage concept on this page: the adhesive sealant strip that bonds each shingle's lower edge to the course below it is what keeps shingles flat under wind loading.
 When that bond fails — from a single high-velocity event or from accumulated UV degradation — the shingle lifts in wind and creates a water entry pathway at the lifted edge.
-The shingle then reseats when wind stops.
+The shingle then reseats when the wind stops.
 From the ground, the roof looks normal.
-On the next rain event or the next wind event, it leaks or lifts further.
+On the next rain event or next wind event, it leaks or lifts further.
 This is why "it looks fine from the street" is not a reliable post-wind assessment.

 Rake edge and eave edge failures.
 The rake (sloped edge) and eave (horizontal lower edge) are the first points where wind gets under the roofing system.
-Starter course blow-off and rake edge shingle displacement are common on the windward elevation — the side of the roof facing the prevailing wind direction, which in Denver's chinook events is typically the west or northwest face.
+Starter course blow-off and rake edge shingle displacement are common on the windward elevation — the side of the roof facing the prevailing wind direction, which in Denver's Chinook events is typically the west or northwest face.

 Siding — Wind Damage That Gets Missed

 Vinyl siding in high-wind events.
 Vinyl siding panels interlock at a floating channel that allows thermal expansion and contraction.
-Under sustained high wind loading — particularly chinook events — panels can unlatch from the interlock, bow outward, or be fully displaced.
+Under sustained high wind loading — particularly Chinook events — panels can unlatch from the interlock, bow outward, or be fully displaced.
 Displaced panels are obvious.
 Unlatched panels that reseated may not be.
 Unlatched siding allows wind-driven water to enter behind the panel and against the sheathing on the next rain event.

 Vinyl siding cracking at fastener points.
 Vinyl that has been in service 15+ years in Denver's UV environment becomes brittle.
 Under wind flexing, it cracks at the nail hem — the fastening point.
 These cracks allow water intrusion and are typically not visible without close inspection.

 Aluminum siding denting.
 Wind-driven debris — gravel, branches, other airborne material — impacts aluminum siding and leaves characteristic dent patterns.
-On the windward elevation, these dent patterns are a reliable indicator of the wind event's intensity.
+On the windward elevation, these patterns are a reliable indicator of the wind event's intensity.

 Fiber cement board failures.
-Fiber cement siding is more rigid than vinyl or aluminum and generally more wind-resistant, but fastener failures, caulk joint separation at butt joints, and impact cracking from wind-driven debris are all possible in severe wind events.
+Fiber cement is more rigid than vinyl or aluminum and generally more wind-resistant, but fastener failures, caulk joint separation at butt joints, and impact cracking from wind-driven debris are all possible in severe wind events.

 Wood siding and trim.
-Fascia boards, soffit panels, and wood trim are particularly vulnerable to being pulled loose under sustained wind uplift, especially where fastener spacing is inadequate or where wood has deteriorated from prior moisture exposure.
+Fascia boards, soffit panels, and wood trim are particularly vulnerable to being pulled loose under sustained wind uplift — especially where fastener spacing is inadequate or where wood has deteriorated from prior moisture exposure.

 Gutters — How Wind Damages Drainage Systems

-What to evaluate after a fence comes down: Post integrity and footing depth at all remaining posts, panel and picket condition, rail attachment, and whether the fence was at or near end of its useful life prior to the wind event (relevant to insurance evaluation).
+What to evaluate after a fence comes down: Post integrity and footing depth at all remaining posts, panel and picket condition, rail attachment, and whether the fence was at or near end of useful life prior to the event — which is relevant to insurance evaluation.
+Fence damage from a documented wind event is a covered peril on most standard Colorado homeowner policies.
+The same documentation principles apply — inspection, photo documentation, and storm date relationship are the foundation of a supportable claim.

 Wind Damage Combined With Hail — Denver's Most Common Compound Event

+In Denver's storm season, wind and hail frequently arrive together in the same event.
 A severe thunderstorm that produces 60 mph straight-line winds also routinely produces 1-inch-and-above hail.
 The combination means a single weather event can produce:

 - Sealant bond failures across the shingle field (wind)